Landscapes 2018 Exhibition

 DIRECTOR’S AWARD: Roger Grasas

-HONORABLE MENTIONS: Annette Burke, Rachelle Bussieres, Tim Goodman, Roger Grasas, Dave Jordano, Sarah Christianson, Carol Erb, Tim Greyhavens, Emmanuel Monzon, Paul Sisson,
+HONORABLE MENTIONS: Annette Burke, Rachelle Bussieres, Tim Goodman, Roger Grasas, Dave Jordano, Sarah Christianson, Carol Erb, Tim Greyhavens, Emmanuel Monzon, and Paul Sisson.

 ARTIST IMMERSION SATURDAY